Ring Video Doorbell 2 review: Smart, simple, and truly wireless

 Photo of video feed from Ring Video Doorbell 2 in Ring app

-Once you've set up the doorbell, it's time to install the free Ring smartphone app (for iOS and Android) and get the doorbell up and running.
-This takes just a couple of minutes once you have created a Ring account.
+Once you've set up the doorbell, it's time to install the free Ring smartphone app (iOS and Android) and get it up and running.
+Once you have created a Ring account, this takes just a couple of minutes.
 A free month of Ring's subscription service (which stores all video recordings in the cloud for 30 days) starts automatically, and you won't need to enter your credit card details.

-There is a 'motion wizard' which asks questions about where the doorbell is located (is it within 5 feet of a road, for example) that also lets you adjust the sensitive of the device's motion sensor.
+A 'motion wizard' asks questions about where the doorbell is located (is it within 5 feet of a road, for example) and also lets you adjust the device's motion sensor sensitivity.

-I found it took a couple of days of experimentation until I was happy with how often the Ring's motion sensor was triggered.
-But even after this, I switched off motion notifications, so my smartphone would not buzz when the doorbell camera saw something.
+It took a couple of days of experimentation until I was happy with how often the Ring's motion sensor was triggered.
+But even after this, I switched off motion notifications so my smartphone would not buzz when the doorbell camera saw something.
 Instead, I only get alerts if someone presses the button.

 Buy Ring Video Doorbell 2 on Amazon.

-When the button is pressed, the device itself chimes to let the visitor know it's working.
-Immediately, the Ring app serves up a notification and tapping on this opens a live video feed from the camera.
-You can now tap the green accept icon or the red decline icon, like on a video call.
+When the button is pressed, the device chimes to let the visitor know it's working.
+Immediately, the Ring app serves up a notification, and tapping on this opens a live video feed from the camera.
+You can now tap the green accept or red decline icons, like on a video call.

 Tapping green opens the microphone, allowing you to have a conversation with the visitor — hugely useful if you aren't in and want to tell the courier driver to leave your parcel by the door.
 You can also use the microphone and speaker to ward off anyone loitering on your doorstep when they shouldn't be.

 I was particularly impressed by how quickly the system works, with it taking just a couple of seconds to initiate a live video chat once the button has been pressed and the notification tapped.
-Video quality — 1080p HD — is also excellent, both when viewing live and when watching recorded footage later.
+Video quality — 1080p HD — is also excellent when viewing live and recorded footage later.

 It's equally good at night thanks to infrared night vision, which provides a perfectly detailed black-and-white feed once the natural light has faded to darkness.